Apidog

 On the other hand, a test case is a detailed set of steps and conditions that are designed to verify a specific functionality or feature of a software application.
 Test cases provide specific details on how to execute the test, including input data, expected outcomes, and any preconditions or postconditions.

 Test cases are created based on the test scenarios identified during the test planning phase.
-In summary, a test case answers the question "What is a test case?" by providing step-by-step instructions for the tester to follow in order to thoroughly validate critical functionalities and features of the software.
+In summary, a test case answers the question "What is a test case?" by providing step-by-step instructions for the tester to follow to thoroughly validate critical functionalities and features of the software.

 How to Create Test Scenarios in Apidog